 Is there an entry fee at Mt.
 Rainier National Park?

-Yes indeed, the charge is $30 per vehicle.
+Yes indeed, the charge is $30 per vehicle, as of this writing.
 That gets you access to the park for 7 consecutive days.
 Bicyclists or pedestrians are charged $15 for the same pass.

 Do I need bug repellent?